odrowonz/atbcore-lib/README.md

-Atbcore Library
+ATBcore Library
 =======

-A pure and powerful JavaScript Atbcore library.
+A pure and powerful JavaScript ATBcore library.

 ## Principles